Signs He Treasures You

 - Does he truly care to remember important things about you or is he always forgetting?

-- Was wining your heart solely for his ego and bragging rights to others?
+- Was winning your heart solely for his ego and bragging rights to others?

 - Does he tell you he loves you but lacks on showing you?